Pokegen/sys-botbaseplus/README.md

 > This sys-module was only tested on Atmosphere 0.12.0, so if you use another version or cfw your experience might vary

 1. Copy the sys-botbaseplus.nsp file to sdmc://atmosphere/contents/430000000000000C rename it to exefs.nsp
-2. Optional, create a password.txt in sdmc://atmosphere/contents/430000000000000C containing a password used for Communication
+2. Optional, create a password.txt in sdmc://atmosphere/contents/430000000000000C containing a password used for http communication
 3. Create a new folder in sdmc://atmosphere/contents/430000000000000C names "flags"
 4. Create a empty file called boot2.flag inside this folder
 5. Restart your switch